 UFM Enterprise Appliance OS Upgrade

-This section provides a step-by-step guide for UFM Enterprise Appliance Operating System upgrade procedure.
+This section provides a step-by-step guide for UFM Enterprise Appliance Operating System upgrade.

 Each UFM Enterprise Appliance software has an additional tar file with a -omu.tar suffix (OMU stands for OS Manufacture and Upgrade).
 This tar file can be used to re-manufacture the server and to upgrade the operating system/software on the server.